Eamon Ore-Giron

-Eamon Ore-Giron (born 1973) is a Latino visual artist based in Los Angeles, California.
+Eamon Ore-Giron (born 1973) is an American visual artist based in Los Angeles, California.
 From 2004 to 2013, he was a member of the art collective OJO.
 He is a prolific artist who has exhibited at international venues, including the Whitney Biennial and Museum of Contemporary Art, Los Angeles.

 Biography

 Eamon Ore-Giron was born 1973 in Tucson, Arizona, to Peruvian and Irish-American parents.
 He was raised in the southwestern United States and spent time in Spain, Peru and Mexico.
 Ore-Giron's primary medium is painting, but he works with video and music as well.
 He performs as his alter-ego DJ Lengua who incorporates global modernism into his work.
 In 2005, he co-founded the art collective OJO with visual artists Joshua Aster, Justin Cole, Chris Avitabile, Moises Medina, and Brenna Youngblood.
 OJO created immersive exhibits and performance art which experimented with musical improvisation, electronics, and pushing the boundaries between viewer and performer.
 They disbanded in 2013.
 Recently his work has taken on a flat painting style of geometric abstraction.
-He's artwork is neat and focuses on cultural cross-fertilization.
-For the last decade, he has been losing the sight in his right eye, and attributes the change is his style to this vision issue.
+His artwork is neat and focuses on cultural cross-fertilization.
+For the last decade, he has been losing the sight in his right eye, and attributes the change in his style to this vision issue.
 In 2020, he was named to the Presidential Residency at the Anderson Collection at Stanford University.